LYON, France - It took a third Belgian to stop Caroline Garcia at the Open 6 ème Sens – Métropole de Lyon.

 A five-game run from 4-2 in the first set was the hallmark of dominance for the Belgian, who raced out of the set break and won eight of the first nine points, and eventually built a 6-2, 3-0 lead.

 Things got more complicated in her service games from there, but the Belgian produced her best when it mattered most.

 "I think my serve was good in important moments," she continued.
 "When I was break point down, I served well.
 I think that was a big difference.

 "Maybe I could read her serve sometimes, and put some pressure on it.
 I was pleased with how I served today."

 Van Uytvanck saved three break points to extend her lead to 4-1, and four more to lead 5-2, before eventually advancing to a semifinal meeting against top seed and Australian Open champion Sofia Kenin with a fourth break of Garcia's serve.

-"I played her when I played ITF $60,000 in Las Vegas, and now she wins the Australian Open," the Belgian said.
+"I first played her when I played an ITF $60,000 in Las Vegas, and now she wins the Australian Open," the Belgian said of her next foe.
 "She's playing well.
 She's Top 10, a solid player.